-Sabbath School Class Brings Christmas Around the World
+Sabbath School Class Donates Christmas Gifts Through ADRA

-Indiana-During the 2006 Christmas season, the Cicero Church

-Primary Sabbath school class provided

-13 loaves of bread for hungry families

-in Tanzania, hot lunches for school

-children in Madagascar, ten chickens

-for a family in China, five pairs of flip

-flops for children living near volcanoes,

-two blankets for disaster victims, 44

-hot meals for the elderly in Kyrgyzstan,
+Indiana-During the 2006 Christmas season, the Cicero Church Primary Sabbath school class provided 13 loaves of bread for hungry families in Tanzania, hot lunches for school children in Madagascar, ten chickens for a family in China, five pairs of flip flops for children living near volcanoes, two blankets for disaster victims, 44 hot meals for the elderly in Kyrgyzstan, care for one month for five abandoned babies in Russia, and more.
+How did they do this when they live in Indiana?
+They purchased these items from the The Original Really Useful Gift Catalog at Adventist Development & Relief Agency International (ADRA).